ui5-community/ui5-ecosystem-showcase/packages/cds-plugin-ui5/README.md

 > :wave: This is a **community project** and there is no official support for this package!
 Feel free to use it, open issues, contribute, and help answering questions.

-The `cds-plugin-ui5` is a CDS server `cds-plugin` for the node runtime of the [SAP Cloud Application Programming Model (CAP)](https://cap.cloud.sap/docs/about/) which enables the integration of UI5 tooling based (UI5 freestyle or Fiori elements) projects into the CDS server via the UI5 tooling express middlewares.
+The `cds-plugin-ui5` is a CDS server `cds-plugin` for the node runtime of the [SAP Cloud Application Programming Model (CAP)](https://cap.cloud.sap/docs/about/) which enables the integration of UI5 CLI based (UI5 freestyle or Fiori elements) projects into the CDS server via the UI5 CLI express middlewares.
 The UI5 or Fiori elements projects just need to be located in the `app` folder of the CDS server, or via the `cds.env.folders.app` variable, or be a dependency of the CDS server.

 > :construction: **Note**
 > This cds-plugin is still work in progress and not final yet!